insooth/insooth.github.io/alternative-to-select-many-bitmask.md

 ### Proxy without a type

-C++11 introduces handy proxy of non-deducible type to array of items of unspecified storage that we can use here:
+C++11 introduces handy proxy of non-deducible type to an array of items of unspecified storage, that we can use here:

 ```c++
 R query(std::initializer_list<E>);